Darby, Montana: 2000 census

 There were 279 households, out of which 36.9% had children under the age of 18 living with them, 41.9% were married couples living together, 14.0% had a female householder with no husband present, and 36.9% were non-families.
 30.5% of all households were made up of individuals, and 10.8% had someone living alone who was 65 years of age or older.
 The average household size was 2.54 and the average family size was 3.20.

 In the town, the population was spread out, with 32.3% under the age of 18, 9.0% from 18 to 24, 26.9% from 25 to 44, 22.5% from 45 to 64, and 9.3% who were 65 years of age or older.
 The median age was 33 years.
 For every 100 females there were 99.4 males.
 For every 100 females age 18 and over, there were 91.6 males.

 The median income for a household in the town was $25,221, and the median income for a family was $27,500.
 Males had a median income of $21,071 versus $20,781 for females.
 The per capita income for the town was $11,658.
 About 19.5% of families and 24.0% of the population were below the poverty line, including 30.6% of those under age 18 and 9.3% of those age 65 or over.

-City Council
+Arts and culture

+The Darby Pioneer Memorial Museum has an extensive collection of pioneer artifacts.
+The Darby Ranger Station Museum showcases information about the station and the people who worked there.
+In addition it serves as a Visitor Center.

+The town has an assortment of annual events.
+In January the Bitterroot Mushers hold the Darby Dog Derby.
+The event has multiple dog sled races with a variety of distances.
+During summer the town enjoys Last Fridays at the Main Street Park, which has live music, art, and vendors.
+In July, the community celebrates with the Strawberry Festival, a fundraiser for the fire department.
+Strawberry shortcake is served and live bluegrass music is shared in the afternoon.
+There is also the Hardtimes Bluegrass Festival held north of town.
+In 2023 thirteen bands performed.

+The Darby Rodeo Association sponsors several rodeos during the year.
+The Yellowstone Darby Xtreme Bareback Event is a PRCA sanctioned event.
+The Twisted Nut festival in July is used as a fundraiser for testicular cancer.